karstenw/FileMaker-DDR-Splitter/README.md

 Split a FileMaker Database Design Report into it's components.

-The Script has been used with V10 & V11 DDRs.
-V12 and V13 may or may not work.
+The script has been used on OSX with V10 & V11 DDRs.
+Windows, Linux and DDRV12/13 may or may not work.

+## Prerequisites

+Python 2.7 - Version 2.5 and 2.6 should work.
+Version 3.x probably not.

 ## Usage